JosephKemper/WeatherMap/README.md

 * Allow for custom starting points
 * Allow for custom destinations
+* Find routs to and from the destination
 * Automatically find major landmarks along the way
 * Get weather info for the landmarks that were found.